dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

-.. note:: This document assumes you have basic knowledge of what Docker is.
+.. note:: This document assumes you have basic knowledge of what Docker is, and have access to a system that can run Docker.
 It is recommended, but not required, that you complete :doc:`Getting Started With Docker <getting-started-with-docker>` before this tutorial.

 Getting Started with WDL
 ========================